Manatee Springs: Where to swim with manatees in Florida

 Earlier that morning we had an amazing time taking a standup paddleboard adventure in Homosassa Springs, FL.
 We spent the morning paddling on the Homosassa River, ventured back into the natural spring, and got to paddle with quite a few manatees given the time of year… even a momma and baby!
 I was dying.

 Once we hit the road, I thought our manatee adventures were over, but I was wrong.
-Driving along we passed a little sign that read “Manatee Springs State Park next left.”
-We instantly turned around and our plans for the day were changed immediately.
+Driving along we passed a little sign that read “Manatee Springs State Park” We instantly turned around and our plans for the day were changed immediately.

 Manatee Springs State Park

 Manatee Springs is one of Florida’s numerous natural springs.
-This one is considered a first magnitude spring, meaning it is pumping 100 million gallons of fresh, clear water daily.
+This one is considered a first-magnitude spring, meaning it is pumping 100 million gallons of fresh, clear water daily.
 The spring water is 72 degrees all year round and is the clearest blue I’ve ever seen.
-It connects into the Suwannee River, and kayaking is available right from the spring onto the Suwanee.
+It connects to the Suwannee River, and kayaking is available right from the spring onto the Suwanee.

 The spring is open for swimming, so if you’re brave you can dive right in and swim.
 If you’re a weenie about cold water like me, there are a couple of entrances into the spring that have stairs so you can ease it on in.
 It took me a few minutes, and an embarrassing amount of cursing, but I made it.
 Once I was in, it was awesome.